 For a traditional Thai Coconut Soup, check out this Tom Kha Gai Soup (Thai Coconut Chicken Soup) from Hot Thai Kitchen.

 The beauty of this coconut curry soup is that every single component is incredibly quick cooking.
-We rely on heavy hitters (fish sauce, curry paste, coconut milk, and shrimp) to add tons of flavor simply by adding them to the pot (i.e. you don’t have to caramelize or simmer to bring out their flavors).
+We rely on heavy hitters (fish sauce, curry paste, coconut milk, and shrimp) to add tons of flavor just by adding them to the pot (i.e. you don’t have to caramelize or simmer to bring out their flavors).

 - Prep all of your ingredients before you start cooking.
 Once you get started, the process is very fast.